 The employment of any faculty member may be terminated by The University of North Carolina at Pembroke because of (1) demonstrable, bona fide institutional financial exigency, or (2) major curtailment or elimination of a teaching, research, or public service program.
 Financial exigency is defined as a significant decline in institutional financial resources that is brought about by decline in institutional enrollment or by other action or events that compel a reduction of the institution's current operating budget.
-The determination of a teaching, research, or public service program will be made by the Chancellor, after consulting with academic administrative officers and faculties as required by the section on "Consultation with Faculty and Administrative Officers" below.
+The determination of whether a condition of financial exigency exists or whether there will be a major curtailment or elimination of a teaching, research, or public service program will be made by the Chancellor, after consulting with academic administrative officers and faculties as required by the section on "Consultation with Faculty and Administrative Officers" below.
 This determination is subject to concurrence by the President of The University of North Carolina and approval by the Board of Governors of The University of North Carolina.
 If the financial exigency or curtailment or elimination of a program is such that the institution's contractual obligation to a faculty member cannot be met, the employment of the faculty member may be terminated in accordance with the section on "Termination Procedures" below.